 Benefit Description

-1 .
-Ambulance and Medical Transport
+1. Ambulance and Medical Transport

 Emergency Ambulance Transport

 If you have a Medical Emergency (including an emergency related to a substance use disorder or mental health condition), your Plan covers ambulance transport, including ground and/or air transportation, to the nearest hospital that can provide you with Medically Necessary care.

 Non-Emergency Medical Transport

 You are also covered for non-emergency medical ground transport, including but not limited to ambulance and wheelchair vans, between hospitals or other covered health care facilities or from a covered facility to your home when Medically Necessary.
 Services must be arranged by a Provider.

 Prior Approval Required: You must obtain Prior Approval for non-emergency medical transportation.
 Please note Prior Approval is not required for transportation provided by a wheelchair van.
-If you use a Plan Provider located within Massachusetts, Maine, and New Hampshire, he/she will seek Prior Approval for you.
 The Prior Approval process is initiated by calling: 1-800-708-4414 .
 Please see section I.F.
 PRIOR APPROVAL for more information.